 For the cake

-- 2 15.25 oz yellow cake mixes (prepared according to package instructions) I used Pillsbury Gluten Free cake mix
+- 2 boxes yellow cake mix (prepared according to package instructions) I used Pillsbury Gluten Free cake mix

 For the buttercream

-- 2 cups unsalted butter, softened to room temperature (or 4 sticks)
+- 2 cups unsalted butter, softened to room temperature 4 sticks

 - 1/2 cup heavy whipping cream

 - 1/2 cup semi-sweet chocolate chips